 And voila!
 You’re all ready to enjoy Spotify music without the trouble of Spotify waiting to download.

 Well, that’s all.
-With the solutions above, no more Spotify waiting to download local files!
+With the solutions above, no more “Spotify waiting to download” issues occur!
 In case none of these solutions work, the AudKit Spotify Music converter is an excellent alternative to avoid the problem.
-With AudKit, you cannot only download the Spotify playlist on your device, but you can also share it with your friends and family.
+With AudKit SpotiLab, you can not only download Spotify songs to computer for offline playback, but you can also share them with your friends and family.